 Art in the Time of COVID-19

-March thirteenth, 2020, was drawing near and I was excited!
+March 13, 2020, was drawing near and I was excited!
 Thirteen is my lucky number and I was psyched for a successful and well-attended opening reception of a solo exhibition at Origami Air Art Studio in Sarasota.
 I was working my butt off preparing for the event.
 Then, on March eleventh, the World Health Organization declared a pandemic.
 I pictured the relatively small gallery space filled with guests eating, drinking and chatting as they viewed my art.
-Then I pictured our guests crowded together as I read a my son’s poems.
+Then I pictured our guests crowded together as I read my son’s poems.
 I imagined how remorseful I’d feel if anyone became ill and, with the support of Kuniko Yamamoto and her team, cancelled my artist’s reception.
 Instead, we held a reading of a selection of my son the late Jaro Majer’s poems before an audience of the Origami Air Art Studio team and the few people who hadn’t seen the cancellation notices.
 My friend and long time painting student Carol Komater recorded the event on video while her husband, Bruce Hewitt, accompanied me with sensitive acoustic guitar music and sound expert, Jim Sennott, helped with the recording.

 The following are just two of the poems I read that evening with a backdrop of my mixed media painting, Free, Tumbling Like a Leaf in the Wind, from Life to Life.